Distributionally Robust Reinforcement Learning with Human Feedback

 \section{Experiments}

 \textbf{Setup}.
 We run our experiments on two open-source models -- (a) \texttt{google/gemma-2b-it}, a lightweight $2$B model released by Google, and (b) \texttt{mistralai/Mistral-7B-Instruct-v0.2}, a $7$B instruct model released by Mistral.
-All our models are trained on the Unified-Feedback dataset~\parencite{jiang2024unifiedfeedback}.
-Our goal is to evaluate the out-of-distribution robustness of our methods, and we leverage RewardBench~\parencite{lambert2024rewardbench}, HHH-Alignment~\parencite{askell2021hhhalignment}, and MT-Bench~\parencite{zheng2023mtbench}.
-We rely on the Hugging Face \texttt{trl} library \parencite{vonwerra2022trl} to set up our experiments, and update the reward estimation and policy optimization methods in the library.
+All our models are trained on the Unified-Feedback dataset~\citep{jiang2024unifiedfeedback}.
+Our goal is to evaluate the out-of-distribution robustness of our methods, and we leverage RewardBench~\citep{lambert2024rewardbench}, HHH-Alignment~\citep{askell2021hhhalignment}, and MT-Bench~\citep{zheng2023mtbench}.

+We rely on the Hugging Face \texttt{trl} library \citep{vonwerra2022trl} to set up our experiments, and update the reward estimation and policy optimization methods in the library.
 In particular, we compute a re-weighted gradient on minibatches by obtaining the weights $q^\star_t$ corresponding to the worst-case distribution shift (e.g. line 4 of \Cref{alg:dist-RLHF-reward}).
-This is implemented using \texttt{cvxpy} \parencite{diamond2016cvxpy, agrawal2018rewritingcvxpy}.
+This is implemented using \texttt{cvxpy} \citep{diamond2016cvxpy, agrawal2018rewritingcvxpy}.
 We use hyperparameters from a recent work by \citet{YDLZ+24}, with minimal tuning, the details of which are provided in \Cref{sec:app:experiments}.
 We present an evaluation of our proposed distributionally robust RLHF and DPO methods, showing the effect it has on in and out-of-distribution performance.
 For all the experiments, we choose the Total variation (TV) distance as a distance measure between two distributions, and vary the parameter $\rho$ (maximum distance from the training distribution).
 In the main text we present results with \texttt{google/gemma-2b-it}, and the results for \texttt{mistralai/Mistral-7B-Instruct-v0.2} are provided in the Appendix.
 Our code is available in the GitHub repository: \url{https://github.com/PauliusSasnauskas/dr-rlhf}.